 The National Angling Strategic Services contract was first awarded to the Angling Trust in 2015 after a competitive tendering exercise.
-The current arrangements run until March 2021 with the option for a further two-year extension to 2023.
+The current arrangements have been extended until March 2024.

 The Environment Agency has a duty to maintain, improve and develop fisheries.
 More information on its activities can be found in their annual fisheries report.

 Don’t forget there is only one place to go and buy your licence